-A Written Request for Review Form (available from central GME office staff or coordinators) must be submitted to the Administrative Director of GME in the Central GME office within seven calendar (7) days of receiving a 46 written notice of the Reportable Action.
+A Written Request for Review Form (available from central GME office staff or coordinators) must be submitted to the Administrative Director of GME in the Central GME office within seven calendar (7) days of receiving a $\frac{46}{46}$ written notice of the Reportable Action.
 Requests received after the deadline will not be subject to review.

 Upon receipt of the Request for Review, the Administrative Director of GME in the central GME office, in consultation with others, will first determine whether the matter is reviewable under this Policy.
 If it is considered a matter that can be reviewed, the DIO shall convene a review committee.
 For matters related to misconduct, the review committee will be comprised of three of the following representatives or their designees: Chair of the GMEC; Chief Academic Officer; Chief Medical Officer; Chief Operating Officer; Vice President of Human Resources; and Chief of Staff.
 The committee may also elect to consult representatives from other departments, including but not limited to, Legal Counsel and Administration.
-The committee will review the complaint to ensure that the policy was followed; determine if any critical information subsequent to the initial review was received; review any extenuating circumstances; or consider any matters that were not covered in the initial review process.
+The committee will review the complaint to ensure that the policy was followed; determine if any critical information subsequent to the initial review process.
 The committee will make a final determination within fourteen (14) calendar days of the receipt requesting the review.
 The committee's decision is considered the final review and is a binding decision.
 Upon conclusion of the review, the committee's decision will be provided to the resident, the program director and/or others as appropriate.